BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 The assistant flags are defined as:

 * `0b0001_0000` - pathable
 * `0b0010_0000` - has line-of-sight to goal, an actor no longer needs to follow the field, it can move in a straight line to the goal.
-This avoids calculating field values that aren't actually needed
+This avoids calculating field values that aren't actually needed (UNIMPLEMENTED)
 * `0b0100_0000` - indicates the goal
 * `0b1000_0000` - indicates a portal goal leading to the next sector
 * `0b0000_0000` -